Does Mortgage Loan Modification Affect Your Credit?

 The dip in your credit score can affect your ability to qualify for other loans for a certain period of time.
 However, for individuals who are on the brink of losing their homes and are trying to avoid foreclosure, the benefits of a home loan modification far outweigh the consequences.

-How to Get a Mortgage Loan Modification in Royal Oak, Michigan
+How to Get a Mortgage Loan Modification in Troy, Michigan

 A loan modification program is generally helpful in avoiding foreclosure.
 However, since the loan modification application process varies from lender to lender, it is essential to contact your mortgage lender or loan servicer as soon as possible.
 Generally, you must submit financial statements, pay stubs or proof of monthly income, tax returns paperwork, and other supporting documents.
 Some would also require proof of hardship or a financial hardship letter explaining why a modification is necessary.